deeproots/deeproots.github.io/editing.md

 You might be surprised at the regular occurance of paragraph issues - it's a common problem.
 Sometimes you might go half a book without any, and then in one chapter there might be 5-6 messed up paragraphs.

-Also of note: **there are almost always paragraph problems when footnotes are present.** So if there are footnotes, be sure to check the paragraphs surrounding and make sure they are correct.
+Also of note: **there are almost always paragraph problems when footnotes are present.** So if there are [footnotes](/footnotes/), be sure to check the paragraphs surrounding and make sure they are correct.

 ### Problem Text

 OCR (Optical Character Recognition) is the process by which the text on the page images becomes text we can edit.
-Normally, it works exceptionally well, but it doesn't do well with change very often.
-There are a few things you'll notice cause problems for our text:
+Normally, it works extraordinarily well, but it doesn't do well with anything other than normal text.
+A few things you'll notice cause problems for our texts:

 -   Gothic Text
 -   Drop Caps